Open Monday-Saturday, 10am-5pm.

 This fascinating story was researched by Chris Dobson, who spent over 30 years working as a Master Armourer and expert restorer of armour and edged weapons.
 In 1995 he was appointed Master Armourer to the Royal Armouries.
 Having moved to Italy, he is an independent historian and author, writing about the art and history of Italy, most recently the little-known but stunning Medieval art of Piedmont.

-This talk will be given by Wiltshire Museum Director, David Dawson, with a contribution from Rachel Whitty, Local Community Officer for the Churches Conservation Trust, who maintain St James' Church at Draycot Cerne.
+The talk was given by Wiltshire Museum Director, David Dawson, with a contribution from Rachel Whitty, Local Community Officer for the Churches Conservation Trust, who maintain St James' Church at Draycot Cerne.
 Rachel covers part of the West Region of the CCT which includes Bristol, North Somerset and Wiltshire churches.
 Churches Conservation Trust care for churches vested to them by the Church of England, repairing damage where necessary and working with local communities to bring them alive again.

 • 11th June 2024